freeman-lab/gl-scene/README.md

 var scene = require('gl-scene')(gl)
 ```

 A scene requires a list of shapes.
-It can additionally include lights and materials.
+It can additionally include lights and custom materials.
 Here we'll make a simple scene consisting of three spheres, representing planets.
 We assign an `id` a `class` to each shape so we can use them to style later, and we specify a 4x4 `model` matrix, which controls rotation, translation, and scale.

 ```javascript
 var icosphere = require('icosphere')